 Research / Administrative Experience+

 My research is primarily in the 20th century, esp. the literary histories of India and Sri Lanka in that period.
 I am attracted to the theoretical work of structuralists and continue to use structuralist and poststructuralist approaches in my pedagogy.
 An abiding interest in the ethical capacities of subaltern figures has marked much of my research and thinking of the past five years, and my current project works to revive the literary-historical tradition of thinking through social problems as ethical dilemmas.
 My work also focuses on examining the field of postcolonial studies through texts -- verbal, visual, and musical -- that challenge some of the field's founding principles and unpack postcolonialism's own entrenchment within class dynamics.
-I am currently writing a long essay on Amitav Ghosh's Ibis Trilogy as a map to redraw the contours of the postcolonial novel.
-I also lead The Transmodernity Circle which is a group of scholars (current and past) who meet at Presidency once a month to read intensively and discuss the theory and philosophy in tune with literary texts: in 2018, we read the work of Enrique Dussel, Latin America's leading philosopher and theoretician; in 2019, it was Rene Girard; and in 2020, it will be Mari Ruti.
+For three years now, I also lead The Transmodernity Circle which is a group of scholars (current and past) who meet at Presidency once a month to read intensively and discuss theory and philosophy in tune with literary texts: in 2018, we read the work of Enrique Dussel, Latin America's leading philosopher and theoretician; in 2019, it was Rene Girard; and in 2020, it will be Mari Ruti.